dschuleius/parallel_t-SNE/README.md

 ## Credits
-We relied heavily on the Python implementation from the [t-SNE Paper by van der Maaten & Hinton (2008)](https://jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf).
+We relied on the Python implementation from the [t-SNE Paper by van der Maaten & Hinton (2008)](https://jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf).